iotmodels/specs/model-index.md

 - Folder name is based on the DTMI
   - Remove the `dtmi` prefix
   - Replace `:` with `-`
-  - Convert the lower case invariant
+  - Convert to lower case invariant
-- File name is the last DTMI segment plust the version number with the `.json` extension
+- File name is the last DTMI segment plus the version number with the `.json` extension

 ```text
 dtmi:com:example:Thermostat;1 -> models/com-example/thermostat-1.json